tanvir-chy-ahmed/TripTribe/README.md

-# 🌍 TravelMate – Discover & Share the Best Places
+# 🌍 TripTribe – Discover & Share the Best Places

-🚀 **TravelMate** is a functional travel companion app where you can explore amazing destinations, share hidden gems, and interact with other travelers.
+🚀 **TripTribe** is a functional travel companion app where you can explore amazing destinations, share hidden gems, and interact with other travelers.
 Whether you’re planning your next trip or just love exploring, TravelMate connects people with the best places around the world.

 ---